SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-log-details.md

 ---
-title: Audit Log Details Report
-description: >-
-  This article explains how to use SPDocKit Permissions Audit Log Details report to track who made certain permissions changes, when and on which securable object that specific action has been performed
+description: This article explains how to use SPDocKit Permissions Audit Log Details report to track who made certain permissions changes, when and on which securable object that specific action has been performed.
-author: Marko Gudan
-date: 31/5/2017
 ---

 # Audit Log Details